-More realistic approaches can be found in resolutions of the OSCE Parliamentary Assembly mentioned above, as well as in the 2010 United States Nuclear Posture Review and the 2014 resolution on nuclear disarmament adopted by the 130th Assembly of the Inter-Parliamentary Union.
+Parliamentarians in these countries could respond by reminding their governments of the obligation to phase out reliance on nuclear weapons.
+This can be done by utilising alternative, non-nuclear means to address security issues and to establish the conditions for a nuclear-weapon-free world.
+Concrete approaches along these lines can be found in resolutions of the OSCE Parliamentary Assembly mentioned above, as well as in the 2010 United States Nuclear Posture Review and the 2014 resolution on nuclear disarmament adopted by the 130th Assembly of the Inter-Parliamentary Union.

-The 2010 US Nuclear Posture Review, in advancing President Obama's Prague Vision for a nuclear weapon free world, included a number of commitments to lower and eventually eliminate the role of nuclear weapons in the U.S security doctrine.
-It is uncertain whether the forthcoming U.S. nuclear posture review will do the same.
+The 2010 U.S. Nuclear Posture Review, in advancing President Obama's Prague agenda for a nuclear weapon free world, included a number of commitments to lower and eventually eliminate the role of nuclear weapons in the U.S. security doctrine.
+It is uncertain whether the current U.S. nuclear posture review will do the same.